Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-Good Samaritan laws are designed to encourage people to help their fellow citizens without worry.
-They’d likely protect you from damages and liability that result from rescuing a kid.
+Good Samaritan laws are designed to encourage people to help their fellow citizens without worrying about the legal consequences of their actions.

-In these 16 states, Good Samaritan laws protect you and other bystanders from damages that result from coming to the aid of somebody in distress.
+In these 23 states, Good Samaritan laws protect you and other bystanders from the damage and liability that result from rescuing someone in distress — like a child in a hot car.

 - South Carolina